-What do Korean dramas like “Lie to Me”, “A Gentleman’s Dignity”, and “Orange Marmalade” all have in common?
+What do Korean dramas like “Lie to Me,” “A Gentleman’s Dignity,” and “Orange Marmalade” all have in common?
 They have beautiful scenes shot with cherry blossoms blooming in the background!
-This is one of the reasons why K-Drama fans flock to Korea during spring.
+This is one of the reasons why K-Drama fans flock to Korea during the spring.

-If you’re one of them and want to do the same – then here’s where you can see the cherry blossoms in South Korea.
+If you’re one of them and want to do the same, here’s where you can see the cherry blossoms in South Korea:

-Priding itself as one of the most popular cherry blossom viewing spots in Seoul, the Yeouido Cherry Blossom Festival offers around 1,400 cherry blossom trees in full bloom when you visit them on the island of Yeouido on the Han River.
+Priding itself as one of the most popular cherry blossom viewing events in Seoul, the Yeouido Cherry Blossom Festival showcases around 1,400 cherry blossom trees in full bloom on the island of Yeouido on the Han River.

 Known as the biggest cherry blossom festival in Korea, you don’t even have to travel outside of Seoul just to get here.
 The best part?
-It has several food vendors available, so just grab a bite here when you get a little bit peckish – no need to view those lovely flowers on an empty tummy!
+It has several food vendors available, so just grab a bite here when you get a bit hungry—no need to view those lovely flowers on an empty tummy!

-And to make the experience more exciting, rent a hanbok and have awesome selfies and wefies with the blooms as your background.
+And to make the experience more exciting, rent a hanbok and have awesome selfies with the blooms as your background.

 If you’re going to be in Korea earlier than expected, don’t fret.
 You can still view cherry blossoms on the country’s island located on the far south: Jeju Island.

-Here, you’ll be blessed with the best views of the King Cherry Blossom Trees – a special kind of tree which has the largest petals of all the cherry trees.
-Its blooming period is only for 2-3 days, so make sure to head on over to Seogwipo’s downtown area and Jeju Sports Complex so you can’t miss it!
+Here, you’ll be blessed with the best views of the King Cherry Blossom Trees, a special kind of tree which has the largest petals of all the cherry trees.
+Its blooming period is only for two to three days, so make sure to head on over to Seogwipo’s downtown area and Jeju Sports Complex so you don’t miss it!

 Located in Eastern Seoul, the romantic cherry blossom trees together with the theme park’s exciting roller coaster rides in the background make for a romantic shot.

 You can also spend a few hours at the Seoul Forest with a book in hand.
-There’s also an Ecology Forest nearby where you can feed the deer for just 1,000 won.
+There’s also an Ecology Forest nearby where you can feed the deer for just KRW1,000.

-Aside from the 300,000 cherry blossom trees expected to bloom every spring time, the Jinhae Gunhangje Cherry Blossom Festival is also intended to commemorate Admiral Lee Sun-Shin, a naval hero, and to celebrate his life and victories.
+Aside from the 300,000 cherry blossom trees expected to bloom every springtime, the Jinhae Gunhangje Cherry Blossom Festival is also intended to commemorate naval hero Admiral Lee Sun-Shin and celebrate his life and victories.